 It was interesting to observe the impassioned responses of my classmates to my “pro-fossil fuel” arguments.
 Many of them responded in open and nearly hostile disagreement to my words.
 This response most likely manifested itself because most students in Emory’s environmental science department consider themselves environmentalists, which is an identity that is almost always associated with an “anti-fossil fuel mentality.
 If they reconsidered their response, I think that they would discover that for some developing nations it is enticing to stick with “business as usual” scenarios over risking the shift to renewable sources.

 At the end of the talks, we pushed for a space to speak and demanded a payout for the money last in failed investments as a result of the emissions reduction goals.
 Though I don’t believe this agreement would fly at an international climate conference, I enjoyed having the chance to passionately share my interests.

 Fig 1.
 An intense conversation with the U.S. delegation.
 Fossil fuel lobbyists hover over the conversation, waiting to interject and promote our interests.

 This exercise made me very excited to attend the real international climate negotiations with the Emory delegation in Bonn, Germany.
 I look forward to observing how countries can overcome differences to create an agreement that is in the best interest and well-being of future generations as well as in our planet.
-It is hard to make a compelling argument that using fossil fuels would allow us to make these considerations and achieve this goal.
+This time, i’ll be advocating that fossil fuels are not part of the plan.